 Margery Ballroom

-Downtown GJ’s newest intimate venue, The Margery Ballroom is a great spot for a reception or gathering after a ceremony out in nature.
-It is close to tons of lodging, an array of restaurants and breweries, and shopping on Main Street.
-Its historic vibes offer a really cool downtown ambience for your event.
+Downtown GJ’s newest intimate venue, The Margery Ballroom is a great spot for a reception or gathering after a ceremony out in one of our beautiful natural backdrops.
+It is close to tons of lodging, an array of restaurants and breweries, and local shopping on Main Street.
+Its historic vibes offer a really cool downtown ambience for your event, but bear in mind it is historic and therefore not up-to-date with ADA and requires stairs to access.

 A Vacation Rental

 Booking a vacation rental for your elopement is a great way to have a central hub to host everything at.
-Please note not all vacation rentals allow gatherings, so if you intend to have any guests you will need to disclose this to the host and get approval before booking!
+Please note not all vacation rentals allow gatherings, so if you intend to have any guests gathering that are not staying with you, you will need to disclose this to the host and get approval before booking!
 There are a number of great larger rentals in the area that could host your small celebration, or be a gathering point after your ceremony out in the wilderness.
+Bear in mind that airbnb.com has rules in place that do not allow events, so be upfront with your intents to the hosts on whatever platform you use.
+Some hosts that list on Airbnb are happy to book privately for events.
+If you’re curious, just ask them!

-Bin 707 Foodbar – Located near downtown GJ, this restaurant boasts “responsible sourcing from local, Colorado & domestic sources to execute a unique, thoughtful and accessible experience.”
+Bin 707 Foodbar – Located in downtown GJ, this restaurant recently moved to main street from up the road, and boasts “responsible sourcing from local, Colorado & domestic sources to execute a unique, thoughtful and accessible experience.”

-Pêche – Located in Palisade, Pêche’s culinary focus is to allow creativity to flourish.
+Pêche – Located in Palisade, Pêche’s culinary focus is to allow creativity to flourish with a local flair.

 626 on Rood – This restaurant offers seasonal American dining and wine bar right off Main Street in Grand Junction.